The average documented cart abandonment rate of 68.63% is no joke.

 3. Be Super Specific About Products That Were Abandoned

 If a customer leaves your site with a certain item in their shopping cart, they're less likely to come back and buy if you don't remind them of what they were looking at.
-Have a picture, description and price in the email, along with all of the other items that were listed in the shopping cart.

 4. Complete Checkout Testing on a Consistent Basis

 Some stores do best with a few steps in the checkout, while others are better off with the two-step process.
-For example, QuickSprout found that a three step checkout was best for them, so you need to use an A/B testing tool to understand what's best for you.
+For example, QuickSprout found that a three step checkout worked best for them, so you need to use an A/B testing tool to understand what's best for you.

 5. Drop the Bait and Switch Tactics

 For example, I've been on a few sites where they try to tag on some extras or include some sort of processing fee at the end.
-The point is, the first price the customer sees should be what they pay at the end (besides shipping and handling.)
+The point is, the first price the customer sees should be what they pay at the end (besides shipping and handling).